 The concept was born in the early 1990s, when Saudi Arabia hosted the King Fahd Cup in 1992.
 This tournament comprised of the hosts and a number of continental championship winners – South American champions Argentina, North and Central American champions the United States, and African champions Côte d’Ivoire.
 A second such competition in 1995 was expanded to six teams, with the Saudis as hosts before FIFA gave official status to the tournament which was rebadged as the FIFA Confederations Cup in 1997.
 Saudi Arabia were chosen as hosts for the third time – again as Asian Champions – and for the first time representatives from all of the FIFA confederations came together for the first time in any tournament outside of the FIFA World Cup.

 From 1999 until 2005 the competition was held every two years, and in 2005 was placed on a four-year cycle with the competition being awarded to the host nation of the forthcoming FIFA World Cup.
 Now marketed as a high-profile event in its own right, the FIFA Confederations Cup effectively became a dress rehearsal and for the World Cup finals set to take place the following year.

-The eight competing teams would include the hosts, the current FIFA World Cup champions and the winners of the six FIFA federation championships.
+The eight competing teams include the hosts, the current FIFA World Cup champions and the winners of the six FIFA federation championships.
 In cases where the World Cup winners are also confederation champions, the World Cup runner-up is also invited; if there is further “duplication” – as was the case in 2005 when Brazil were both FIFA World Cup holders and South American champions and where World Cup runners-up Germany were also the hosts – the runner-up in the World Cup winner’s regional tournament will usually make up the final eight.
-As the tournament is technically invitational, teams can choose to not to take part, and would usually be replaced with the “next best” team.
+As the tournament is technically invitational, teams can choose to not to take part, and absentees will usually be replaced with the “next best” team.